-Stainless steel is known for its ability to resist corrosion and rust and is thus a popular choice in kitchens and bathrooms.
-Dirt, dust and grime, however, do put stainless steel at risk for corrosion and rust.
+Stainless steel is known for its ability to resist corrosion and rust and is thus a popular choice for kitchens and bathrooms.
+Dirt, dust, and grime, however, do put stainless steel at risk for corrosion and rust.
 Luckily, it responds well to cleaning, as long as you follow certain rules.
 In general, start with basic cleaning, and work your way up as needed.

 Does Water Clean Stainless Steel?